buggyj/savetiddlers/README.md

 In chome there is the event 'onDeterminingFilename' which extensions can watch for and override the target DownloadItem.filename (some extensions move downloads into different folders by file type) which would break things. onDeterminingFilename has not been implemented in firefox.

-The Download directory must not be beneath a directory called tiddlywikilocations.

-These are tested for within the extension and if found, control is passed to the file chooser.

-#